Frequently Asked Questions

 - 3. What is the revised franchise tax base?

 - Unless a taxable entity qualifies and elects to file using the E-Z Computation, the revised tax base is the taxable entity's margin.
-Margin equals the lowest of three calculations:
+Margin equals the lowest of four calculations:

 - total revenue minus cost of goods sold;

-- 4. In regards to qualifying for the 0.5% tax rate, what does “primarily engaged in wholesale or retail trade” mean?
+- 4. What does “primarily engaged in wholesale or retail trade” mean?

 - 5. How is retail trade defined?

-- Retail trade means the activities described in Division G of the 1987 Standard Industrial Classification Manual published by the federal Office of Management and Budget.
-TTC 171.0001(12).
+Retail trade means the activities described in Division G of the SIC Manual.

 - 6. How is wholesale trade defined?